richardtbrownjr/text_game/README.md

 # text_game
-This was a weekend project to attempt to build something over a today period.
+This was a weekend project.
+The task was to build something over a two day period.
-Worked on learning html and javascript.
+The objective was to learn about html and javascript.